heptarch/heptarch.github.io/drafts/demon.md

 A flock of small, fast planetoids pursues a larger; it turns, savages a pursuer in flickering whips of light and ingests it before it can heal.
-Twelve small planetoids break off, and dance into alignment around the large.
+Twelve small planetoids break off, dance into alignment around the larger, then symmetrically fold in on themselves and disappear, like a letter sealed and despatched for delivery.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->